OpenBioMaps/documentation/official_docs/en/api.rst

 ...............
 **get_project_vars**

 Query general project variables (also available for non-logged-in users).

 Additional parameters:

 - project [text]: if not set default is the *template* project

 Returns:

 - project_url [url string]: The web address of the project
 - project_description [text string]: Short description of the project
 - game [on/off]: game available for Android mobile app
 - public_mapserv [url string]: URL of publicly accessible map service
 - rserver_port [numeric]: numeric port number of R-Shiny server, accessible on project_url

 **get_project_list**

 Get a list and basic info on database projects available on the server.
 If a user is already logged in, get a list of those projects where the user has an account and where there are public query/upload interfaces.
 If the user is not logged in, query public projects only.

 Additional parameters:

 - only-project [text]: query project parameters only for the selected project, default is to query all accessible projects
 - accessible [text]: all/**accessible**.
 If the *accessible* parameter is given and its value is "accessible" (default)

 Returns:

 - project_table [string],
 - creation_date [date string],
 - Creator [string],
 - email [string],
 - stage [string] experimental/testing/stable,
 - doi [string],
 - running_date [date string],
 - license [string],
 - rum [string],
 - collection_dates [date range string],
 - subjects [text],

 **get_form_list**

 Query the list of available upload forms.

 **get_form_data**

 Query the fields of the selected form.

 Additional parameters:

 - value [numeric] numeric id of a form.

 Returns: :ref:`see in examples below <get_form_data_example>`.

 Explanations of variables:

 *default value*: Fix value for all observations.
 It can be controlled with the following options:

 - '_input' works as any other field with a sticky flag.
 - '_list' works as any other list-type field with a sticky flag.
 - '_geometry' works as a geometry-type field
 - '_login_name' this value is overridden by the user's name if logged in or returns as _input
 - '_email' this value overridden by the user's email address if logged in or returns as _input
 - '_autocomplete' alias of input
 - '_boolean' display as a normal boolean list
 - '_attachment' display as normal attachments field
 - '_datum' display as a normal date field
 - '_auto_geometry' geometry field without extra options (map, set)
 - '_none' not used

 *column*: The name of the column in the database

 *short_name*: Visible name of the column for the users

 *list*: JSON array for menu items of a select menu.
 Can be {key:value} or [value,value] format

 *control*: Data checking commands: custom_check, minmax, spatial, nocheck, NULL

 *count*: (JSON array) If the control='minmax' this field contains the limit values, e.g 1:100

 *type*: column's openbiomaps type:

 - autocomplete	(JSON array)
 - autocomplete_list (JSON array)
 - boolean (two elements list)
 - crings (color rings - text)
 - date (YYYY-MM-DD or other clear format)
 - datetime (YYYY-MM-DD HH:mm:ss)
 - file_id (file names as id by the server)
 - line (WKT geometry string)
 - list (JSON array)
 - numeric
 - point	(WKT geometry string)
 - polygon (WKT geometry string)
 - text
 - time (HH:mm)
 - timetominutes (numeric value between  0 and 1440)
 - tinterval idő intervallum (HH:mm - HH:mm)
 - wkt (WKT string)
 - array (JSON array)

 *genlist*: JSON array for menu items of an autocomplete menu.
 Can be  {key:value} or [value,value] format

 *obl*: 1,2,3 (obligatory, non-obligatory, soft error) Soft error can be handled as non-obligatory.

 *api_params*: JSON array of control values.
 Till API v2.0 only 'sticky' as an array element.

 api_params above API v2.0:

 .. code-block:: json

   {
    "sticky":"off",
    "hidden":"off",
    "readonly":"off",
    "list_elements_as_buttons":"off",
    "once":"off",
    "unfolding_list": "off"
   }

 *spatial_limit*: WKT polygon string of spatial limit.
 It is used if the Control type is spatial.

 *list_definition*: JSON array of the complex list definition

 *custom_function*: null

 *custom_label*:

 *field_description*:

 **get_profile**

 Get profile data of a selected user

 **get_data**

 Get data rows from a selected data table (observation data).

 **get_specieslist**

 Get the species list from a project.

 **get_history**

 Get the history of a selected data row.

 **get_report**

 Perform a predefined query and get the result.

 **get_tables**

 Get the list of tables in a project

-*get_trainings*
+**get_trainings**

+Not available from API 2.6

 Get the list of available trainings/forms.

- Not available from API 2.6

 Returns:

 - the set of training titles, ids, and descriptions,...

-*get_training_questions*
+**get_training_questions**

 Get the list of questions for the selected training.

 Not available from API 2.6

 Additional parameters:

 - value [numeric] numeric id of a training.

 Returns:

 - The set of questions, answers, and settings

-*training_results*
+**training_results**

 Status list of users' training for each form.
 Status can be -1 (not sent), 0 (not validated yet), 1 (done, ok).

 Not available from API 2.6

-*training_toplist*
+**training_toplist**

 Toplist of trainings.
 Mean, Max, and Count values for each form.

 Not available from API 2.6

 Additional parameters:

 - value [text] summary without names (nonames).

 **get_mydata_rows**

 JSON array of uploaded data.

 Additional parameters:

 - Value [numeric] limit of array length.
 If 0, no limit, default is no limit.

 POST type scopes
 ................
 **put_data**

 Send/upload data using a selected form

 PATCH type scopes
 .................
 *set_rules*

 Update specific settings

 Examples